ZahaabAlim/Ecr-docker/README.md

 ## Python Script

 The `app.py` script calculates the factorial of a given number using a recursive function.
+Python script (app.py) in this setup is to serve as a simple example application that can be containerized and deployed.

 ## Dockerfile